gallenc/solent2Public/README.md

 ## Contents
 The repository contains a number of example projects, weekly exercises and an area for you to create and store your own work during the course 'myPracticeCourseWork'.

+[myPracticeCourseWork](../master/myPracticeCourseWork) This is where you should create and save your own practice projects.

+[maven-setup](../master/week1/maven-setup) This contains scripts to help you set the java class path and install maven.

+[week1](../master/week1/) Initial exercises for the course.

 ## How to use

 ### Introduction to GIT